ertyseidohl/computing-etymologies/index.md

 Sources:

 - Holmes, N. (2001).
 The great term robbery [computer jargon].
 Computer, 34(5), 94–96. doi: 10.1109/2.920619.
 Retrieved from https://eprints.utas.edu.au/1957/1/Cm1My.pdf

-Note: The paper John Durham Peter's "Information: Notes Toward a Critical History", may have more information, but I don't have access.

 ## Internet